General Functional Abilities

 - Adhere to infection control procedures.

 - Demonstrate problem-solving skills in patient care.
-(Measure, calculate, reason, prioritize, and synthesize data.)
+(Measure, calculate, reason, prioritize,

 - Use sound judgment and safety precautions.